 Orrville is a tiny town located in the state of Alabama.
 With a population of 143 people and just one neighborhood, Orrville is the 394th largest community in Alabama.

-When you are in Orrville, you'll notice that it is more blue-collar than most other communities in America.
-46.43% of Orrville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Orrville is a blue-collar town, with 46.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Orrville is a town of professionals, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Orrville who work in teaching (25.00%), farm management occupations (17.86%), and community and social services (14.29%).

 The per capita income in Orrville in 2022 was $16,565, which is low income relative to Alabama and the nation.
 This equates to an annual income of $66,260 for a family of four.